 Finishing The Mini Wood Corbel Shelf

 To get the look of a vintage corbel, start with applying a white water-based stain to the wood with a soft cotton cloth.
 You can also brush the stain on with a chip brush and wipe back any extra.
-You just want to stain the wood not saturate it.
+You want to stain the wood, not saturate it.
 Then while the white stain is still wet, apply the brown (Tobacco Road) stain to create a light creamy brown finish.
 I like the way the water-based stain allows the wood grain to show through.
-The same process was used on the board as well.
+The same technique was used the paint the board as well.

 Adding Texture And Chippy Goodness